Rutland Halloween Parade: History

 Tom Fagan (1932–2008), a local writer and comic book fan, is credited with having a hand in the parade's early development and superhero theme.
 The parade began as an annual tradition in 1959; Fagan had letters and text pieces promoting the parade published in a number of DC and Marvel titles, including DC's Detective Comics #327 (May 1964) and Marvel's Avengers #88 (May 1971).
 According to a 2006 Boston Globe article, "in 1965 ... the Joker, Plastic Man, and Dr. Strange were roaming the streets of Rutland, along with Batman (presumably Fagan, but like Bruce Wayne, the Caped Crusader wouldn't divulge his identity).
 More comic book heroes appeared every year. ... " According to a 2008 Comics Buyer's Guide obituary of Fagan ...

 The 2006 Boston Globe story explains that "...
 Fagan was friends with many comic book authors and artists, most of whom hailed from New York.
 Fagan persuaded some of them to take part in the Rutland Halloween Parade in comic book character costumes.
 Many creators stayed as guests at Fagan's 24-room mansion outside of Rutland, which has since become the Antique Mansion Bed & Breakfast.
 Comic book creators known to have attended the parade over the years include Steve Englehart, Gerry Conway, Marv Wolfman, Bernie Wrightson, Dennis O'Neil, Roy Thomas, Alan Weiss, Wendy and Richard Pini, Dave Cockrum, and Len Wein.

 After Fagan

-By the mid-2000s Fagan was no longer directly involved in the planning of the parade.
-The popular event continued nonetheless, with Fagan and a close personal friend of the 'inner circle', attending as a guest in 2006 and 2007, sitting with the judges.
-Fagan had planned to attend the parade in 2008 but died on October 21 of that year.
-An article eulogizing Fagan in the Rutland Herald stated "Without Tom, there wouldn't be a Halloween parade in Rutland. ...
+By the mid-2000s, Fagan was no longer directly involved in the planning of the parade.
+The event continued nonetheless, with Fagan and a close personal friend of the 'inner circle' attending as a guest in 2006 and 2007, sitting with the judges.
+Fagan planned to attend the parade in 2008, but died on October 21 of that year.
+An article eulogizing Fagan in the Rutland Herald stated, "Without Tom, there wouldn't be a Halloween parade in Rutland. ...
 That's his legacy."
 The parade celebrated its 50th anniversary in 2009.